space-apes/recursionist-quickstarts/djangoQuickstart/djangoQuickstart.md

 ### Types of Pages

-#### Landing page
+#### Landing page(registered user or anonymous user)
 This is where meals will be listed.
 For each meal listed, include a thumbnail of the image, the name, the country of origin, the average rating, and the number of ratings.
 Clicking a meal should take the user to that meal's detail page.
 Meals can be sorted by average rating, date added, or country of origin with default being recently added.
 6 Meals can be displayed at a time and if there are more that fit the selection criteria, provide a scrollbar or 'next/previous' links.
 Toggle buttons for each tag from {vegetarian, spicy, healthy, seafood, morning, afternoon, evening} will allow users to select a different subset of meals that will be listed.
 If no meals match the toggles then inform the user that there are no matches.
 If any buttons are toggled, they must remain toggled after new meals are loaded.
-The landing page has different functionality based on whether he user is registered or not.
+The landing page has different appearance and functionality based on whether he user is registered or not.

 - Anonymous User
     - indication that current user is anonymous
-    - small form to sign in using username and password
+    - small form to sign in with fields for username, password, and submit button
     - links to registration page and forgotten password page

 - Registered User